tompoek/traffic-simulation/traffic-multi-lanes/README.md

 # Traffic Simulation Multi-Lanes

-Simulation of one-way traffic with flexible #lanes aiming to parallelize when scaling up traffic size (both #cars and #lanes), see presentation video:
+Simulation of one-way traffic with flexible #lanes aiming to parallelize when scaling up traffic size (both #cars and #lanes).
+The project focuses on optimizing computing performance i.e. minimizing runtime, rather than building a complex model with fancy visualization.
+See presentation video:

 https://youtu.be/bqS8Da7sjhc